With the esteemed Windows 7 going off life support in 2020, many users will be looking to switch to Windows 10.

-Alas, that’s a topic for another day.
-Rather, we’re here to hopefully help any of those looking to migrate to Windows 10 in the immediate future.
-Windows 10, just like its predecessors, comes in many versions.
-However, there’s only two editions that are applicable to most end users: Windows 10 Home and Windows 10 Pro.
+But that’s a topic for another day.
+Instead, we’re here to hopefully help any of those looking to migrate to Windows 10 in the immediate future.
+Windows 10, just like its predecessors, comes in multiple versions.
+However, there are only two editions that home users need to worry about: Windows 10 Home and Windows 10 Pro.

 64-bit or 32-bit?